tmsteve/RepData_PeerAssessment1/PA1_template.md

 > Calculate the total number of steps taken per day
 >
 > If you do not understand the difference between a histogram and a barplot, research the difference between them.
 Make a histogram of the total number of steps taken each day

-Using the `data.table` data,  Apply tapply to the column named `steps` and sort it by `date`.
-Missing values are ignored.
-Then plot the histogram using qplot from the ggplot2 package.

 ```r